jgodson/homelab/website/src/blog/wealthsimple-csv-export.md

 This is what I love about being a developer and the power of code:

-See a gap
+- See a gap
-Build a bridge
+- Build a bridge
-Keep moving
+- Keep moving

 Tools like this don't just save time — they create freedom as you don't have to rely on someone else deciding what's important for you.

+---

+Thanks for reading!
+Stay tuned for more post about things in my life related technology, my homelab, home improvement, etc!